Druckansicht der Internetadresse:

 The project explores infrastructure sites in Sub-Saharan Africa to understand how emerging powers challenge traditional theory and practice of international relations.
 Chinese and Brazilian companies are now the foremost investors in Africa.
 They often follow established investment rules, but also introduce new practices of governance and business-society relations that compete with Western norms.
 The project examines these new practices and how they become contested and reshaped in the local and transnational arena.
 For this, the INFRAGLOB team applies diverse perspectives including philosophy, cultural anthropology, social movement studies, and science and technology.

-INFRAGLOB (2018-2025) is funded through an ERC Starting Grant.
+INFRAGLOB (2018-2025) was funded through an ERC Starting Grant.

 Webmaster: Univ.Prof.Dr.
 Jana Hönke

-Facebook Twitter Youtube-Kanal Instagram LinkedIn UBT-A Contact
+Facebook Youtube-Kanal Instagram LinkedIn UBT-A Contact